-The quick shift system (QS) allows for full-throttle, clutch lever-less, electronically-assisted upshifts.
-When the shift switch detects motion in the shift pedal (page 4-16), engine power and drive torque are momentarily adjusted to allow the upshift to occur.
+The quick shift system allows for full-throttle, clutch lever-less upshifts.
+When the shift switch detects motion in the shift pedal, engine power and drive torque are momentarily adjusted to allow the upshift to occur.

-- The quick shift system operates when traveling at least 20 km/h (12 mi/h) with an engine speed of 2000 r/min or higher, and only when accelerating. - It does not operate when the clutch lever is pulled.
+The quick shift system operates when traveling at least 20 km/h (12 mi/h) with an engine speed of 2000 r/min or higher, and only when accelerating.
+It does not operate when the clutch lever is pulled.